veriton/oracloudprov/README.md

 - SOA instance suffix is now 3-letter acronym of soa (not SOACS) and DB is dbs (not DBCS)
 - Added SOA cluster size parameter
 - Changed the backup storage container from DBaaS to the stack name (to make easier segregation of backup between stacks) - see note 2
+- Added `allowPublicAdmin` for initial testing, defaulted to false

 ### Known Issues
 1. A single backup container is shared between DBaaS and SOACS.
 This important for DB Backup Cloud consumption (which I think is charged at the container level)